ayesha-offical/Humanoid-Robotic-Course-book/docusaurus/docs/intro.md

 Start your journey by setting up your development environment.

-<a className="button button--primary button--lg" href="/docs/module-0-foundations/week-1-2-physical-ai.md">Start Modules →</a>
+<a className="button button--primary button--lg" href="/docs/module-0-foundations/week-1-2-physical-ai">Start Module 1 →</a>